 Chief Resident’s Perspective

 Our inpatient consult service covers the University of Maryland Medical Center, including the R Adams Cowley Shock Trauma Center and the Greenebaum Comprehensive Cancer Center.
-We are on-call 24/7, and see the most complex medical dermatology cases in the region.
+As a tertiary-care academic hospital, we see the most complex medical dermatology cases in the region.

 Our department is located across the street from the hospital in the Redwood Building, which features our academic offices, conference room, main outpatient clinics, and Mohs Surgery Center.
-Residents also rotate at the Baltimore VA Medical Center, which is directly attached to the University of Maryland.
-Finally, our satellite clinics in Ellicott City and Millersville help us to serve the greater Baltimore area and give us exposure to dermatologic practice in a more suburban setting.
+Residents also rotate at the Baltimore VA Medical Center, conveniently linked by skyway to the University hospital.
+Finally, our satellite clinics in Columbia and Millersville help us to serve the greater Baltimore area and give us exposure to dermatologic practice in a more suburban setting.

-With all of these different locations, our residents excel at dermatologic surgery, performing surgeries during their first week of residency.
-We also serve a diverse patient population, and residents gain experience at managing high-acuity, complex patients with conditions spanning the entire breadth of dermatology.
+Our residents excel at dermatologic surgery, performing surgeries during their first weeks of training.
+We serve an exceptionally diverse patient population, and residents gain experience at managing high-acuity, complex patients with conditions spanning the entire breadth of dermatology in all skin types.

 Located in the heart of downtown Baltimore, our program is just a short walk from Oriole Park at Camden Yards, the Baltimore Ravens stadium, and the Inner Harbor.
 Many of our dermatology residents live in downtown Baltimore, or in the nearby neighborhoods of Federal Hill, Mt Vernon, and Fell’s Point.
 However, with our program’s flexibility, we have had residents and faculty who enjoy living as far away as Annapolis and Washington, D.C.
 A quick drive or train ride makes Philadelphia, Washington, D.C., and New York City highly accessible for day or weekend trips